semdinsp/recycle_qrcode/README.md

 * add additional indices  (particularly for kv pairs on entity id and same for entity id in locations) -DONE
 * add update bar code to update location of bin -DONE
 * map of collections for a bin  --DONE
-* added buttons in admin section of "show" entity to checkin and update locations
+* added buttons in admin section of "show" entity to checkin and update locations -DONE
 * setting object  (for various configurations and a center for google map)- DONE